Will Credit Card Companies Lower Your Interest Rate if You Ask?

 If you were able to get your APR lowered, congratulations.
 Now, there are a few next steps to take.

 • First, get the credit card issuer’s agreement to lower your rate and the related fine print in writing.
-Have them mail or email you it.
+Have them mail or email it to you.

 • Knowing what can increase credit card APR is important in this instance.
-Do educate yourself on this topic.
+Reading up on this topic can be useful.

-• If you were not able to get your APR lowered, you can ask your card issuer about their procedures for rate reduction.
-There may be a time period for consideration or reconsideration.
+• If you were not able to get your APR lowered, you can ask your card issuer about their specific procedures for rate reduction.
+There may be a time period for consideration or reconsideration, for example.
 Or you could look into balance transfer promotions with another company.

 Recommended: What’s the Minimum Credit Score Needed for a Credit Card?